 If you are HIV positive and not on treatment, some STIs can cause an increase in your viral load and increase the risk of transmitting the virus.
 Talk to your doctor about your treatment options.

-An HIV blood test usually has a window period of three months, meaning a negative result is true up to three months before the date you take the test.
-This is because most HIV screens look for antibodies in a person’s blood, and for some guys it can take up to three months for these to develop after contracting the virus.
+An HIV blood test usually has a window period of six weeks, meaning a negative result is true up to six weeks before the date you take the test.
+This is because most HIV screens look for antibodies in a person’s blood, and for a small number of guys it can take up to three months for these to develop after acquiring the virus.